Introduction to DIRFloortime for Music Therapists Course

-This asynchronous online course provides participants with the opportunity to take this 13 hour course course via video lecture segments.
-Following registration (allow for 48 hours before receiving materials), you will receive a confirmation that you’ve successfully registered for the course along with:
+This course provides participants with the opportunity to take a 13-hour course via video lecture segments.
+Following registration (allow for 48 hours before receiving materials), you will receive a confirmation that you've successfully registered for the course along with:

 • a video links/segments will be distributed via email